 All quotes from Chandler’s and his agents’ letters are taken from The Life of Raymond Chandler by Frank MacShane.
 Likewise, much of the biographic material in the article comes from the same source, and it should be noted that MacShane also gives an analysis of the closing lines of The Long Goodbye in his chapter on the novel.
 However, he doesn’t quote the first version of the lines that I found in the June 24th pages, and he deciphered the wording of the subsequent two versions from the July 9th papers a little differently than me.

 I also used Raymond Chandler: A Biography by Tom Hiney for biographic information, and relied on my trusty 1973 printing of the Ballantine Books edition of The Long Goodbye for all quotes from the published version of the book (not wanting to handle my US and UK first editions more than necessary!).

 I would like to thank Bill Mullins for locating and forwarding the Charles Poore review, and Colin Harris of the Department of Special Collections of the New Bodleian Library at Oxford for all his thoughtful assistance in securing access to the papers and doing the research.

 Mark Coggins is the award-winning author of seven novels featuring private eye August Riordan.
-His latest one, The Dead Beat Scroll, was called “Glorious potpourri of violence, black humor, … sex, and a hunt for a lost manuscript” by the New York Journal of Books.
-He lives in San Francisco, where he is at work on a new novel.
+If you enjoyed The Long Goodbye, you may like his latest effort, The Dead Beat Scroll, a modern Chandleresque novel that was called a “Glorious potpourri of violence, black humor, … sex, and a hunt for a lost manuscript” by the New York Journal of Books.